ste-lor/HowtoPython-VirtualEnvironment/README.md

 **For Windows:**<br />
+*Note:* There is the possibility of using `pyenv` for Windows.
+The installation procedure can be found here [How to Install Multiple Python Versions](https://k0nze.dev/posts/install-pyenv-venv-vscode/).
+However, in the following description `virtualenv` is used. <br />

 First, the desired Python version has to be installed.
 To do that, go to [PythonVersionsWindows](https://www.python.org/downloads/windows/) and download the version of your choice. <br />
 It is convenient to store all local versions in a single folder.
 One possibility is shown below.
 There are currently two different Python versions stored in the file `C:\Python\`:
 ````